Your feet are not supposed to hurt but likely do.

 One quarter of all your bones are in your feet.
 If you’re walking the recommended number of daily steps, there is a lot of pressure on all those little bones and the connective tissue.
 Your feet need a little daily TLC [aka: tender loving care] to carry you through life.

-Seven daily exercises to give your feet a little TLC
+Seven daily exercises to baby your feet

 Best exercise overall